PhobetorES/powercutbot/README.md

 Code is done with easier to understand variaables.
 Please wait for a detailed documentation.
-I'll add one as soon as I can
+I'll add one as soon as I can The API code snippet might change with the times :)